Close contact page icon

 What is the new museum of architecture and design?

 Based on a thorough feasibility study (2018) and a concept study (2019), commissioned by the Ministry of Education and Culture and the City of Helsinki, an initiative to build a new museum of architecture and design in Helsinki has moved on to a concrete project phase.
-In spring 2021, the City of Helsinki and Finland’s Ministry of Education and Culture appointed a high-level steering group to support and monitor the work, and formed a project organisation that will draw up a comprehensive plan for founding a new museum.
+In spring 2021, the City of Helsinki and Finland’s Ministry of Education and Culture appointed a high-level steering group to support and monitor the work, and formed a project organisation to draw up a comprehensive plan for founding a new museum.
+The implementation plan, based on which the final funding decisions can be made, was published in January 2024.

-Based on the plan, the aim is to make a final decision during 2023 to found the new museum.
-If implemented, the new museum would be a significant platform for Finnish fields of design and architecture, a new destination for Finland and Helsinki, a hub for expertise and learning, and an active focal point for international dialogue.
+Should the decisions be positive, a design competition would be opened soon after.
+The new museum would be a significant platform for Finnish fields of design and architecture, a new destination for Finland and Helsinki, a hub for expertise and learning, and an active focal point for international discussion.

 There is already a design museum and a museum of architecture in Finland, why is the new museum needed?